How to Suggest Features, Report Bugs and Tracking

 1. How we Collect Ideas / Feedback:

-We treat those chat/suggestions as input source, not a backlog.
+We treat both as input sources, not a backlog.

 • Found something broken or confusing?

-• Include: - What you were trying to do - What happened instead - Steps to reproduce (if possible) - Screenshots are golden!
+• Include: - What you were trying to do - What happened instead - Steps to reproduce (if possible) - Screenshots help a lot

 • Have an idea that would make Meetball more useful?

-• Please explain: - What problem it solves - Why it matters - Any inspiration/examples
+• Please explain: - What problem it solves - Why it matters - Any inspiration or examples

 1. You submit feedback (bug, idea, or feature request).